cordialgerm/foe_foundry/data/5e_canonical/acolyte.md

 ***Club***. *Melee Weapon Attack:* +2 to hit, reach 5 ft., one target. *Hit:* 2 (1d4) bludgeoning damage.

 **Acolytes** are junior members of a clergy, usually answerable to a priest.
-They perform a variety of functions in a temple and are granted minor spellcasting power by their deities.
+They perform a variety of functions in a temple and are granted minor spellcasting power by their deities.</statblock>